 It’s that time of year when we don our homes with spider webs, pumpkins, headstones and skeleton bones.
-While trick-or-treating may be on the table for many families, we have ideas for those maybe too old to trick-or-treat or for those who want to stay socially distanced (1).
+While trick-or-treating may be on the table for many families, we have ideas for those who may be too old to trick-or-treat.
 And don’t worry!
 You can still put on a fun costume, regardless of whether you’re going out or staying in.

 Pumpkin carving is a fun tradition for Halloween but with sustainability and planting-forward on a lot of peoples mind, try using the parts of the pumpkin most would normally throw away.
 Save the seeds when you hollow out the pumpkin.
 The seeds can be cleaned off and roasted along with other nuts and spices to make a delicious snack for later.
 Try this recipe for a chile peanut pumpkin seed snack mix here.
 You can also use the pulp of the pumpkin to make pumpkin puree or pumpkin popsicles, which are both nutritious treats for dogs.
 The American Kennel Club provides easy to make pumpkin treat recipes here.